Love Live! School Idol Festival: Cards and team formation

-These characters are not voiced, but Emma Verde (previously only named Emma), Kanata Konoe, and Shizuku Osaka were promoted to become part of the Nijigasaki High School Idol Club and were each given voice actresses.
+These characters were not voiced, but Emma Verde (previously only named Emma), Kanata Konoe, and Shizuku Osaka were promoted to become part of the Nijigasaki High School Idol Club and were each given voice actresses.
 Fujimaru designed the new characters.

-Besides the regular cards, the game also includes "promotional cards" and "skill up cards".
-Promotional cards can be obtained free as a bonus from purchasing Love Live! merchandise, clearing quests, purchasing through Sticker Shop, scouting using Gs, or simply logging in to the game.
-Regardless of rarity, promotional cards have relatively low stats and leader skill effects.
-They also don't give stickers when practiced or deleted.
-The cards are usually pre-idolized, which means that players cannot idolize the card for different art. μ's and Aqours' respective rival groups (A-Rise and Saint Snow), the groups' younger selves, and the girls from Nijigasaki High School are also featured as fully voiced promotional cards.
+Besides the regular cards, the game also included "promotional cards" and "skill up cards".
+Promotional cards could be obtained free as a bonus from purchasing Love Live! merchandise, clearing quests, purchasing through Sticker Shop, scouting using Gs, or simply logging in to the game.
+Regardless of rarity, promotional cards had relatively low stats and leader skill effects.
+They also didn't give stickers when practiced or deleted.
+The cards were usually pre-idolized, which meant that players could not idolize the card for different art. μ's and Aqours' respective rival groups (A-Rise and Saint Snow), the groups' younger selves, and the girls from Nijigasaki High School are also featured as fully voiced promotional cards.

-A skill up card is used to level up the skill of a card.
-It can't be idolized or used in a Live.
-These cards feature characters around the main groups such as the girls' mothers, school friends and teachers, and even animals.
-These cards can be obtained by logging in, special box scouting, in-game event rewards, or purchasing a limited time sale pack.
+A skill up card was used to level up the skill of a card.
+It couldn't be idolized or used in a Live.
+These cards featured characters around the main groups such as the girls' mothers, school friends and teachers, and even animals.
+These cards could be obtained by logging in, special box scouting, in-game event rewards, or purchasing a limited time sale pack.

 In-game events

-Every 15 days, an in-game event with a total of 1 UR rarity card as a reward is held.
-Each event runs for around 10 days with a 5-days break.
-The UR rarity card is obtainable by collecting event points and competing with other players through event points ranking.
-Reward includes Gs, Love Gems, and skill-up cards.
+Every 15 days, an in-game event with a total of 1 UR rarity card as a reward was held.
+Each event ran for around 10 days with a 5-days break.
+The UR rarity card was obtainable by collecting event points and competing with other players through event points ranking.
+Reward included Gs, Love Gems, and skill-up cards.

-The game has currently 6 type of events:
+The game had 6 type of events: